Running PhotoPrism on a Raspberry Pi¶

 Config Examples¶

-We recommend that you compare your own docker-compose.yml
+We recommend that you compare your own compose.yaml

 with our latest examples from time to time, as they may include new config options or other enhancements relevant to you.